Express Christmas: Plot

 Mitchell and Alex, with Lily in tow, search for the perfect tree - an 8' tall Douglas Fir - in an urban tree lot.
 A tree salesman who has been watching them, tells them he thinks where they could find what they are looking for.
 They mistakenly think that he is pointing them to a group of artificial pink trees.
 Alex, immediately standing up for her uncle, tells the salesman that just because he is "clearly" gay does not mean they have to buy a pink tree.
 The salesman states he was talking about the truck pulling in behind those trees, which were loaded with 8' tall Douglas Firs.
 Being clearly embarrassed by their overreaction, but seeming to want to hold on to their dignity at the same time, they buy another tree they had previously dubbed unsuitable and load it onto the car, even offering to load it onto the car themselves.
 As a result of this, the tree falls off the rack and into traffic, where Gloria and Luke just happen to be passing that moment, and run over the tree destroying it.
-After some hopeful quips between Mitchell and Alex of salvaging the tree, a truck following Gloria's car destroys what has left of it.
+After some hopeful quips between Mitchell and Alex of salvaging the tree, a truck following Gloria's car destroys what was left of it.
 Instead of stopping, Gloria speeds on ahead, instructing Luke to never look back.

 Gloria and Luke have to find the Christmas ornaments but Gloria is afraid to get into the attic because there are many spiders in there.
-They manage to find everything they are looking for, including the angel Mitchell and Claire want and their mother made for them when they were kids.
+They manage to find everything they are looking for, including the angel Mitchell and Claire want that their mother made for them when they were kids.
 On their way home, Gloria sees a spider on the angel and she throws it out of the car.
 The angel gets run over just like the tree and it breaks.
 Gloria "glues" the head back with chewed gum but Mitchell notices.